treosh/web-vitals-reporter/README.md

 > A tiny (800 B) utility to simplify [web vitals](https://github.com/GoogleChrome/web-vitals) reporting.

-The web-vitals library is small, flexible, and unopinated about reporting.
-Avoid multiple requests and collect some extra dimensions aboud each session.
+The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library to accurately measure [Web Vitals](https://web.dev/vitals/) (essential metrics for a healthy site).
+It has no opinion on how to report data from the field to analytics.
+The `web-vitals-reporter` makes collecting Web Vitals as simple, as sending one `POST` request.

 **Features**:

-- Report [web vitals](https://github.com/GoogleChrome/web-vitals) with one request per session.
+- Collect [web vitals](https://github.com/GoogleChrome/web-vitals) with one request per session.
-- Collect useful device information.
+- Gather useful device information (dimensions).
-- Handles edge-cases for Web Vitals collection (like multiple CLS calls, and proper rounding).
+- Handle edge-cases for Web Vitals collection (multiple CLS calls, round values).
-- Simple abstraction to collect and report any front-end metric.
+- Report custom front-end metrics.
+- Tiny (800 B), functional, and modular.

 ## Usage